agashokkumar/NodeJS-Unleashed-Comprehensive-Guide/README.md

 Overall, Node.js has become immensely popular and widely adopted for web development due to its speed, scalability, and flexibility, making it a powerful tool for building modern, real-time web applications and services.

-"Node.js: Efficiently Handling Tasks with an Event-Driven, Asynchronous Approach"
+## Node.js: Efficiently Handling Tasks with an Event-Driven, Asynchronous Approach

 Imagine you are a chef in a busy restaurant, and many orders are coming in from different tables.